nextcloud/desktop/doc/troubleshooting.rst

   see a red warning box on the page, your server setup is not correct or needs fixes.
 Please verify that your server installation is working correctly.

-:All desktop clients fail to connect to ownCloud:
+:Problem: All desktop clients fail to connect to ownCloud:
   The ownCloud syncing use the built in WebDAV server of ownCloud.
   Verify that you can log on to ownClouds WebDAV server.
 Assuming your ownCloud instance is installed at ``http://yourserver.com/owncloud``, type